The Boys season 2: When is it released? Who is in the cast? Everything you need to know

 It has not been revealed whether other members of Payback such as Tek Knight, Soldier Boy and Crimson Countess will be in the second season.

-We don't want to spoil who survives and who doesn’t in season 1, but anyone from the main cast who got out alive will return.
+We don't want to spoil who survived and who didn't at the end of season 1, but anyone from the main cast who got out alive will return.

 The Supes of The Seven are Homelander (Antony Starr), Starlight (Erin Moriarty), Queen Maeve (Dominique McElligott), A-Train (Jessie T. Usher) The Deep (Chace Crawford) and Black Noir (Nathan Mitchell).

-Lucky fans in São Paulo, Brazil the first to watch the official teaser for the second season.
+Lucky fans in Sao Paulo, Brazil, were the first people in the world to watch the official teaser for the second season.

-Cast in attendance included Antony Starr, Erin Moriarty, Jessie T. Usher and Karen Fukuhara and the short trailer featured some hints about what we can expect when the show's return including significant roles for Giancarlo Esposito as the head of Vought and Billy the Butcher's pet bulldog Terror.
+Cast in attendance at the event included Antony Starr, Erin Moriarty, Jessie T. Usher and Karen Fukuhara and the short trailer featured some hints about what we can expect when the show's return including significant roles for Giancarlo Esposito (Breaking Bad, The Mandalorian) as the head of Vought and Billy the Butcher's pet bulldog Terror.

 It also looks like we can expect blood.
 Lots of it.